“Wend (v): To go in a specific direction. Typically slowly and indirectly.”

 When I’m not eating cheese, I’m figuring out how to be a digital nomad, a millennial, an authentic storyteller, an entrepreneur, and a basic functioning adult.
 If one reader finds camaraderie in my blunders along this journey, this blog has been a success.

 My career in the performing arts began at 19 when I started working at Walt Disney World.
 Since then, my work as a dancer has brought me all over the world.
 From working and living in Tokyo, to sailing around the globe performing on cruise ships.
-Dance is my passion, and pursuing this love of mine has presented me with the greatest gift–the opportunity to travel.
+Pursuing my love of dance has presented me with the greatest gift–the opportunity to travel.

 Why do I travel?

-Most of the time I’m wandering around looking for local art, good food, and good company.
+Most of the time I’m wandering around looking for local art, good food, good drink, and good company.
 I’m also seeking people and stories that reinstate the universal truths I know to be true.

 - People are inherently good.